formlio/forml/docs/io.rst

 that workflow.

-The following diagram demonstrates the trilateral relationship between *projects*, *schema catalogues* and *platform feeds* - establishing the mechanism of the decoupled data access:
+The following diagram demonstrates the trilateral relationship between *projects*, *schema catalogs* and *platform feeds* - establishing the mechanism of the decoupled data access:

 .. md-mermaid::